 12. Navigant Tax Strategy Statement

-Navigant is a publicly traded, specialized, global professional services firm that helps clients take control of their future.
+Navigant is a global professional services firm that helps clients take control of their future.
 With a focus on markets and clients facing transformational change and significant regulatory or legal pressures, Navigant primarily serves clients in the healthcare, energy and financial services industries.
 We operate globally across our segments.
 We have continued to build our international footprint to facilitate and expand our service offerings to clients outside of the United States.
 As global demand for our services has increased, we have established international offices to provide our clients with on-the-ground resources including within Europe, the Middle East, and Asia through hiring and acquisitions.
 We take the same client-focused approach to our own tax affairs and our tax strategy, and consider our tax strategy to be a component of the overall client-focused business model.
 We work hard to optimize outcomes for all of our stakeholders, which is aligned to our philosophy and ensures we pay the right amount of tax at the right time.